 - For dinner, I’m going to suggest more VEGETABLES.
 Cooked with a whole grain or baked potatoes.
 Beans and rice with a side salad.

-I know this has been quite a long article, so I’m going to bring this one to an end.
-Let me know what you think.
-Your feedback is most welcomed.
 Let me know if this is the beginning of a new lifestyle change for you.
 Yes, I call it a lifestyle change instead of using the word “diet” because we all know that diets don’t work.
 They are just too complicated!
-Just stick around and I will prove to you that nutrition can become a simple thing.
+So stick around and I will prove to you that nutrition can become a simple thing.